-Agrecovery and Plasback have agreed to strict checks being in place to ensure the returned farm plastics meet cleanliness and bundling requirements.
-Standards of cleanliness and how they are bundled will be established and widely communicated to all farmers, growers, and farm contractors and drop-offs at collection sites will be delivered in liners or recycled bags and inspected for cleanliness and contamination levels.
+Response - The GPSS has strict checks and balances in place to ensure the returned farm plastics meet cleanliness and bundling requirements.
+Standards of cleanliness and how they are bundled will be established and widely communicated to all farmers, growers, and farm contractors.

-The farmer will be registered on the GPSS information system, and the volumes and state of the plastics will be recorded on this portal.
+In addition, when the farmer drops-off their plastics at a collection or hub site it will be checked for cleanliness and how it is bundled.
+The farmer will be registered on a GPSS information system, and the volumes and state of the plastics will be recorded.
 Farmers will get feed-back where improvements may be required.
+The volume data will allow the GPSS manager to get accurate information on how much plastic is taken off farms as well as providing evidence for farmers and growers about their recycling efforts.

 7. Plasback supports a future regulated approach to farm plastics recycling and see their pricing model as competitive and efficient under a regulated regime.
-They suggest Agrecovery's proposed scheme is adding compliance costs and are less efficient overall.
+They suggest Agrecovery's schemes are adding compliance costs and are less efficient overall